SLKone/SLKone.github.io/_sub-industries/discrete-and-process-manufacturing.md

 order: 4
 title: "Discrete and Process Manufacturing"
 description: "We help discrete and process manufacturers raise throughput, hold quality, and tie legacy systems together so the plant runs better."
 subtitle: "Whether you run discrete assembly or continuous process lines, the job is the same: hold quality, keep the line moving, and get more out of the assets you already own.
-We work alongside your team on the floor to fix what is slowing production and leave the capability behind."
+We work alongside your team on the floor to fix what is slowing production."

 challenges:
   - "Balancing efficiency with flexibility"